DworkinLab/GettingStartedDworkinLab/GettingStarted_FlyLab.md

 These readings are essential!!!!
 Please read.
 They are also worth re-reading several months after you have joined the lab, as many things which initially made little sense, will make a lot more.

-##Life in the flylab at McMaster
+## Life in the flylab at McMaster
-For most of our flypushing (i.e. collecting flies of specific genotypes and sex, setting up crosses, etc) we use a shared *flylab* space (room 503 LSB) with two other labs that primarily use *Drosophila*.
-These are the Campos lab and Jacobs lab.
-Both labs have considerable expertise in fly genetics and molecular genetics (and protocols like immunohistochemistry).
-The Campos lab also does a fair bit of behavioural neurogenetics research.
-So lots of expertise.
+For most of our flypushing (i.e. collecting flies of specific genotypes and sex, setting up crosses, etc) we use a shared *flylab* space (room 503 LSB) with the Jacobs lab that primarily use *Drosophila*.
+The Jacobs lab also has expertise in fly genetics and molecular genetics (and protocols like immunohistochemistry).
 As we use a shared room we have a common set of rules and protocols to keep life in the room happy and healthy for both flies and humans.
 The [link is here](https://github.com/DworkinLab/GettingStartedDworkinLab/blob/master/McMasterFlyRoom503Protocols.md).

-###Drosophila basics:
+### Drosophila basics:

 We have a number of useful resources for getting started with using flies.
 The books are all available in the lab, and for a few we have a lab PDF in the shared dropbox folder (please contact me for access if you do not already have some).